 Academics in the Lower School

+Chase's Core Curriculum—language arts, mathematics, science, social studies, foreign language arts, music, and physical education—advance with each grade.
+Units build on one another, rather than being separate, sequential subjects.
 Each lower school grade weaves a main theme throughout its curriculum, so that the subjects are linked in a meaningful, engaging way.
 From this tapestry, our students develop bold, creative ideas.
-SMARTBoard technology and IPads are integrated into all areas of the curriculum.

 Our students started their vibrant Chase journey here, combining strong academic fundamentals with social development in our welcoming kindergarten classes.
 With hands-on, child centered activities, our kindergartners develop the skills to progress with confidence and lots of exuberance along the way.